shupershuff/Diablo2RLoader/README.md

 	- Note if editing the CSV using a text editor, ensure that if you're adding multiple batch options for an account that these are surrounded by quotes eg "1,2,4".
  	- Don't forget to enable the Batch feature in the config file.
 7. If you have any custom launch (AKA Command Line) arguments you want to set, add these under the 'CustomLaunchArguments' column for each account you want these to apply too.
+	- EG If you're one of the people who have [Extracted game files with cascviewer to 'improve' game performance](https://www.reddit.com/r/Diablo/comments/qey05y/d2r_single_player_tips_to_improve_your_load_times/) and want to use the "-direct -txt" launch flags, this is where you put them.
-8. Leave the PWIsSecureString and TimeActive columns blank.
+9. Leave the PWIsSecureString and TimeActive columns blank.
 These will be auto filled in.
-9. Yeah and you should probably save it.
+10. Yeah and you should probably save it.
 That's CTRL + S. It helps :)

 **Account CSV BEFORE running script:**<br>
 ![image](https://github.com/shupershuff/Diablo2RLoader/assets/63577525/0e3c26c5-8c71-431c-8bf7-06bde4c36c91)<br>